YDK-Solutions/ydk/sdk/python/core/docsgen/api/providers/odl_provider.rst

         :param node_id: (``str``) The name of the device being controlled by the OpenDaylight instance.
         :return: One of supported service provider instance.
-        :raises: :py:exc:`YPYError<ydk.errors.YPYServiceProviderError>` if no such service provider could be found.
+        :raises: :py:exc:`YError<ydk.errors.YServiceProviderError>` if no such service provider could be found.

     .. py:method:: get_node_ids()